 As a result, the dog’s biological systems fight back in an attempt to counterbalance.
 For the quick response of the water balance, the dog is forced to vomit.

 Reason 2 of 5: Drinking Toxicity-Infected Water

-Water dishes may easily become germ-infested, especially if they’re not cleaned in a few days.
+Water dishes may quickly become germ-infested, especially if not cleaned in a few days.
 If a dog drinks polluted water, its stomach will become upset, ending in vomiting.

 Reason 3 of 5: Parasites in the intestine

 Does your dog continue to vomit or cough after drinking water?
 In that condition, the only possible thing that happened was he got a disease from polluted water.

 Giardia and Clostridium are the two most common parasites that cause dogs to vomit.
 In contrast to nausea, dogs that have consumed these bugs frequently have constipation.

 Reason 4 of 5: Foreign Objects in the Environment

 A dog vomiting frequently after drinking water may have swallowed a substance.
 Dogs’ mouths prefer to take up a lot of indigestible items.
 And that is the main reason which causes blockage in the digestive tract.

 Dogs who have consumed inedible items might be seen puking and vomiting water to eliminate the foreign particles.